• Paper Patterns. Download and print (100%!) out the patterns in your size.

-- If you trace on the front of the leather the paper patterns are for the left shoe.
-The back of the patterns are for the right shoe.
+- If you trace on the front of the leather, the 4 paper patterns

-- ALERT: If you trace on the back of the leather, then the front of the patterns are for the right shoe
+- ALERT: If you trace on the back then the front of the patterns are for the right shoe

-Step 3: Cut the leather.
+Step 3.
+Cut the leather.

 - Try to make long, fluent, clean, straight cuts to get the best result.

-Step 4.
-Punch 2.0 mm stitch-holes and lace-holes (3.0 mm or bigger) in the leather.
+- Punch 2.0 mm stitch holes and lace holes (3.0 mm or bigger) in the leather.

 - Take 70 cm of the thread and put it through the needle.
 No knot needed.

 Start stitching at the bottom on the outside and just leave about 5 cm thread hanging.

 - Stitch by following the holes to the top, to the other part

 - Then go around the second time to make a full stitch.